reinoud/mailscan/README.md

 - start the proces with `docker-compose up`
 - you can make it a systemd service

+There is no need to build the docker image; a pre-built will be pulled.
+Unless you want to change any functionality, only `docker-compose.yml` and `mailscan.json` are needed

 Note: this can be any machine, as long as it can reach the mailbox and the webdav server.